garnix-io/terms-and-conditions/terms.md

 integration for the data, source code, build artifacts, dependencies, and software that you provide (“Content”).
 You are responsible for the Content that you post on or through the Services, including its legality, security, reliability, and appropriateness.
-You are also responsible for backups of any of your Content.
+You are also responsible for maintaining backups of your Content.

 By posting Content on or through the Services, you state that: